Guybrush: Sure, well I—

 Homer: You?
 Did?

-Willie: Nobody got out alive.
+Willie: No-one made it out alive.
 Not even Willie!

 - In an episode of Invader Zim, Invader Skooge successfully conquers his assigned planet, but the Tallest 'reward' him by shooting him into the planet from orbit.
 However, later, he returns, leading to this: